0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

 ## Issue a new credential to attest to the ID Holder's event attendance
 A trusted entity, for instance, a private institution will now play the role of an issuer.
 It will be responsible for creating the credential and sending it to the ID Holder.

 We are using a testing environment to manage credentials: [https://issuer-ui.polygonid.me](https://issuer-ui.polygonid.me).
-This is the place where the trusted entity can create credentials, schemas and generate connections.
+This is the place where the trusted entity can create credentials, manage schemas and generate connections.

-However, before you actually issue a credential using the Issuer node, you need to create a schema for that credential, which basically is the set of JSON files that gather all the attributes of that specific credential.
+However, if you are using a new credential type, you actually need to create a schema for that credential, which basically is the set of JSON files that gather all the attributes of that specific credential.

 To facilitate this issuance process, we have already created the credential schema whose URLs are the following: